MohsenSharifi1991/BioMAT/README.md

 <p align="center">
           <a href= "https://twitter.com/intent/tweet?text=BioMAT: An Open-Source Biomechanics Multi-Activity Transformer for Joint Kinematic Predictions using Wearable Sensors.&url=https://github.com/MohsenSharifi1991/BioMAT">
         <img src="https://img.shields.io/twitter/url/https/shields.io.svg?style=social" /></a>
+          <a target="_blank" href="https://www.linkedin.com/shareArticle?mini=true&url=https://github.com/MohsenSharifi1991/BioMAT&title=BioMAT: An Open-Source Biomechanics Multi-Activity Transformer for Joint Kinematic Predictions using Wearable Sensors&summary=This repository includes the code for the BioMAT paper&source=https://github.com/MohsenSharifi1991/BioMAT">LinkedIn</a>
 </p>
-This repository includes the code for the BioMAT paper, which can be found at SensorLink.
+This repository includes the code for the BioMAT paper, which can be found at Sensor.
 The repository has been influenced by the code found at https://github.com/timeseriesAI/tsai.

 ### Table of Contents
 - [Installation](#installation)